getmash/wordpress-mash-plugin/readme.txt

 Use the Mash Wordpress Plugin directly to add the Mash wallet to your site.
 Use the Mash Platform to configure how and where you want Mash to appear on your site.

-= Add Floating Boosts to your site or specific pages = Use the Wordpress plugin to add the Mash wallet to the pages and posts of your choosing.
-Once your "Earner ID" is configured in the plugin, navigate to [Boosts](https://wallet.getmash.com/earn/boosts) in the Mash Platform and configure how and where you want Boosts to show up on your site.

 = Add Page Revealer to your site or specific pages = Use the Wordpress plugin to add the Mash wallet to the pages and posts of your choosing.
-Once your "Earner ID" is configured in the plugin, navigate to [Page Revealers](https://wallet.getmash.com/earn/page-revealers) in the Mash Platform and configure how and where you want a Page Revealer to show up on your site.
+Once your "Earner ID" is configured in the plugin, navigate to [Page Revealers](https://app.mash.com/earn/page-revealers) in the Mash Platform and configure how and where you want a Page Revealer to show up on your site.
 The Page Revealer allows you request payment to access a piece of content on your site.

-= Embedded HTML Block Capabilities =
-You can monetize anything using embedded HTML.
-More will be available with Blocks and short-codes.
-Reach out if you want to be a beta tester.
-Find out more at [Mash](https://getmash.com), [Guides](https://guides.getmash.com) + [Storybook](https://docs.getmash.com) for overviews and design canvases.

-* Articles & Blog Posts – From a review of your favourite products, to a how-to guide or recipe.
-Hide some content in a section or an entire post.
-* Downloads – Share high-quality assets for a fee.
-For cheat sheets, mods, image assets, filter packs and more.
-* Videos – For premium deep-dives, behind the scenes content and more
-* Links – Have a great resource to share but want users to contribute a small bit ask users to contribute for premium links to resources.
-* Donate Buttons – Let them say thanks, but a bit more than the boost.
-* Donations and support from everywhere online.
-Share your lightning address, lightning QR code and Mash Page with your users to support you directly from all your channels, including LinkTree, withKoji, Twitter, Reddit, Instagram, Facebook, Stackoverflow, Github… you name it!

-= Shortcodes =

-* [mash_boost] - Loads the Mash Boost button for one-click donations.
-You can adjust the designs, floating locations and more.
-Here's a guide for currently available properties and how to adjust the(https://guides.getmash.com/wordpress-add-boosts) & [here's a design storybook canvas](https://docs.getmash.com/?path=/docs/donations-boost-button--boost-button).
-* [mash_paywall] - Wraps content in a Mash-powered paywall.

-= Adding more monetization =

-With the consumer wallet, it also allows you to charge your users, and get paid for your amazing content with Mash’s monetization widgets – you can give freebies, and have different prices/tiers for each.
-Currently, you can add them easily with [Custom HTML blocks](https://wordpress.com/support/wordpress-editor/blocks/custom-html-block/).
-And the [Mash Guides](https://guides.getmash.com) + [Storybook](https://docs.getmash.com) documents have general overviews.

 == Installation ==

 1. Install the plugin through your main Wordpress Dashboard at wp-admin/plugin-install.php.
-There are [detailed instructions available for Wordpress at](https://guides.getmash.com/wordpress-add-consumer-wallet).

 OR